liferay/liferay-docs/discover/portal/articles/110-collaboration/04-collaborating/01-blogs/06-aggregating-blogs.markdown

 Here are descriptions for the other tabs in the Blogs Aggregator's
 configuration:

--   **Sharing:** Embed the application instance as a widget on any website, Facebook, Netvibes, or as an OpenSocial Gadget.
+-   **Sharing:** Embed the widget instance as a widget on any website, Facebook, Netvibes, or as an OpenSocial Gadget.

--   **Scope:** Specify the blog instance the app displays: the current site's blog (default), the global blog, or the page's blog.
+-   **Scope:** Specify the blog instance the widget displays: the current site's blog (default), the global blog, or the page's blog.
 If the page doesn't already have a blog instance, you can select scope option *\[Page Name\]
     \(Create New\)* to create a page-scoped blog instance.

 When you finish setting the options, click *Save* and then close the dialog box.
-You'll notice that the Blogs Aggregator looks very much like the Blogs app, except that it shows entries from multiple blogs.
+You'll notice that the Blogs Aggregator looks very much like the Blogs widget, except that it shows entries from multiple blogs.

 ![Figure 1: The Blogs Aggregator lets you display blog entries authored by multiple authors from different sites.](../../../../images/blogs-aggregator.png)